 "You’ll have no hassle, no fuss and no leftovers with this dessert," Sue Shank promises from Harrisonburg, Virginia.
 "It looks impressive, but it’s actually so simple.
 It can be prepared in a 9- or 11-inch pan and tastes wonderful served warm with ice cream or whipped topping."

-I've been submitted recipes for years to Taste of Home recipe contest, but never dreamed that I would win.
-I love peanut butter and add it to many of the desserts I make.
-This is one of my best and anyone who loves peanut butter cups will be in heaven when they take a bite of this rich, sensational tart.
-While it looks spectacular, it is very easy to put together.—Mary Ann Lee, Clifton Park, New York
+I've been submitted recipes to Taste of Home contests for years, but never dreamed that I would win!
+Anyone who loves peanut butter cups will be in heaven when they take a bite of this rich, sensational tart.
+While it looks spectacular, it is very easy to put together. —Mary Ann Lee, Clifton Park, New York

 Indulging in a slice of this decadent dessert is like biting into a smooth truffle candy.
 You can vary the flavor by using raspberry-flavored baking chocolate chips.—Sally Sibthorpe, Shelby Township, Michigan